2019 Budget: Buhari to spend N1bn on travels - Vanguard News

 President Muhammadu Buhari is to spend N1.
 001 billion on travels this year.

-The detailed 2019 budget, which he signed into law early this week, showed that the president would spend N751.296 million travelling around the world and another N250.
+The detailed 2019 budget, which he signed into law early this week, showed that the president would spent N751.296 million travelling around the world and another N250.
 021 million locally.

+Global businesses spend $3.2tr on innovation, ROI drops 27% in five years — Accenture(Opens in a new browser tab)

 According to the budget, Vice President Yemi Osinbajo will also spend N217.060 million on foreign travels and another N83.
 74 million on local travels.